 Definition: Cloud computing describes the hosting and delivery of information and on-demand computing resources on the Internet using a remote network of servers.
 The alternative is storing, managing or processing data on a local server or personal computer.
 Many technology applications that gained popularity as installed software are now preferred as cloud applications to the ease of use and reduced maintenance.

 Cloud computing has opened the world to consumers and online retailers.
 It offers many benefits over traditional computing; it has helped online businesses increase earning potential as well as offering customers access to thousands of stores.
 Additional benefits of cloud computing include:

 Making the choice of whether to invest time and money into private, public or hybrid cloud computing can be a difficult decision for online merchants simply because of the ambiguity of the three choices.
 The highlights of these three types of cloud environments are:

-In addition to private, public and hybrid cloud environments that host and store information, clouds are also separated into service categories used for different types of computing.
+In addition to private, public and hybrid cloud web hosting environments that host and store your data, clouds are also separated into service categories used for different types of computing.
 There are three basic service categories SaaS, PaaS and IaaS:

 Learn how BigCommerce's SaaS ecommerce solution is redefining online shopping with important features and functionality to grow your ecommerce website.